girishshenoy16/Marketing-Funnel-Conversion-Analyzer/README.md

 ```

-The dashboard consumes only precomputed summary tables for sub-second load performance.
+Heavy computation is separated from the dashboard layer to ensure sub-second load performance.

 ---